 WW2 Monthly History - March

-4th March 1941 saw No 3 and 4 Commandos involved in Operation Claymore, on the Lofoten Islands.
+4th March 1941 - Nos.3 and 4 Commandos were taking part in Operation Claymore, on the Lofoten Islands.
 The Force also included approx 50 Royal Engineers and a group from the Free Norwegian Forces.
 They were transported on board two converted ships, the Princess Beatrix and the Queen Emma, now loaded with LCA's or Landing Craft Assault vessels.
 Leaving from, and returning to Scapa Flow, they were escorted by 5 Royal Navy destroyers.
 Two of the Commandos were later photographed with a couple of souvenirs in a newspaper after returning from the raid - L/Cpl Ernie Brooks and Pte.
 Fred Brooking.
-That photo can be viewed HERE
+That photo can be viewed [here......].

-Much has been written about the raid but for the best accounts of before and after we recommend Storming St Nazaire by James Dorrian and St Nazaire Commando by Stuart Chant-Sempill.
-The gallantry of so many Commandos and Royal Navy personnel that day, many of whom would never return home, justify it being known as the "Greatest raid of all".
+The gallantry of so many Commandos and Royal Navy personnel, many of whom would never return home, justify it being known as the "Greatest raid of all" [more......].

-March 1943 saw continued operations in North Africa involving No 1 Commando.
-The Northforce half of No 12 Commando were engaged in operations along the Norwegian coast and fjords.
+March 1943 - Operations continued in North Africa involving No.1 Commando, whilst the Northforce half of No.12 Commando were engaged in operations along the Norwegian coast and fjords.

-March 1944 also saw continued operations in the Far East involving HQ 3 Cdo Bde and Nos 5 (Army) Commando and 44RM Commando, one particular being Operation Screwdriver.
+March 1944 - Operations continued in the Far East involving HQ 3 Cdo Bde and Nos 5 (Army) Commando and 44RM Commando, one particular being Operation Screwdriver.
 The fighting in the Arakan campaign was tough and casualties high.
-Photos of some of the No 5 Commando graves from the Arakan campaign can be seen in our war graves album for Burma (Myanmar) HERE.
+Photos of some of the No 5 Commando graves from the Arakan campaign can be seen in our war graves album for Burma (Myanmar) [more......].

-March 1945 saw 1 Commando Brigade involved in operations clearing the Rhine- Maas triangle, and the crossing of the Rhine and capture of Wesel, whilst 48RM Commando took over from 41RM Commando in patrolling lower Maas.
+March 1945 - 48RM Commando took over from 41RM Commando in patrolling the Lower Maas whilst 1 Commando Brigade we're involved in operations clearing the Rhine- Maas triangle, and the crossing of the Rhine and capture of Wesel (Operation Widgeon) [more......].